ayushais/deep_3d_descriptor/README.md

 ```
 This command has to be executed in a TensorFlow envionment.

 ## Using the learned descriptor with PCL

 We provide a service and client API for using the learned feature descriptor with PCL.

 All the Thrift related code and the python service file is in the folder python-cpp

-The service is started in Python within the tensorflow environment
+The service has to be started within the tensorflow environment
 ```
 python PythonServer.py --model_name